alexandertrefz/essence/packages/standard-library/README.md

 `is`, `isNot`, `contains`, `doesNotContain`, `firstIndex(of:)`, `lastIndex(of:)`,
-`count(of:)`, `removeEvery(_ item:)` and `removeDuplicates` are bounded `is Equatable`, so equality between items means the item Type's OWN `is` rather than a structural comparison the language cannot express.
+`count(of:)`, `removeEvery(_ item:)` and `removeDuplicates` are bounded `is Equatable`, so equality between items means the item Type's OWN `is` rather than a structural comparison the language can not express.
 That is a narrowing: a Method holding an UNBOUNDED `List<ItemType>` can no longer call them, and the Diagnostic says which bound to add. `List` conforms `is Equatable where ItemType is Equatable`, so nested Lists still have a witness.